Tests for Female Infertility

 Ultrasonography (USG)USG is used for real-time visualization of the gradual growth of the graafian follicles, the number and size of the follicles and the corpus luteum after rupture of the dominant follicle.
 It is the most commonly used method for diagnosis of ovulation.

 Basal Body temperature (BBT)The body temperature is raised by progesterone and is thus higher in the luteal phase of the menstrual cycle than in the follicular phase since the progesteone levels increase after ovulation.
-The difference in temperature may be between 0.5 - 1 degrees.
+The difference in temperature may be between 0.5 - 1 degree.
 This change is temperature can be recorded on a temperature chart (shown below) and gives a fair indication of ovulation.

 The temperature is recorded from the 1st day of the menstrual cycle.
 The oral temperature should be taken first thing in the morning while the woman is still in bed, before taking any food or even rinsing the mouth.
 There may be a sharp drop of about 0.5 degrees just at the time of ovulation.
 Then the temperature rises and stays more than 1 degree above the pre-ovulation temperature.
 If pregnancy occurs, it continues to remain high throughout pregnancy.
 But if pregnancy does not occur, it begins to drop again 2-3 days before the start of the next menstrual cycle.